 A genuine Les Paul for a lot less money than you might expect.

 This is the Les Paul to go for if your budget is tight.
 You get the looks and the humbucker tones, as well as the superb Epiphone quality that you’d expect.
 This entry level guitar draws on the heritage of this model, and even incorporates some of the key features all for a bargain price.

-The Epiphone Les Paul Special was one of the biggest surprises of the test.
+The LP Special was one of the biggest surprises of the test.
 It delivered big on quality and playability, which are undoubtedly the most important factors for the target market this guitar is aimed at.

-The neck had a ‘60s SlimTaper D profile, which is one of Epiphone’s slimmest designs.
-We found it to be incredibly comfortable, and even younger or smaller players will have no issues with the size of the neck.
-The neck isn’t set like a true Les Paul, but this does help out with durability, especially for novice players who might not be so well versed in how to handle a guitar.
+The neck had a ’60s SlimTaper D profile, which is one of Epiphone’s slimmest designs.
+We found it to be incredibly comfortable.
+Even younger or smaller players will have no issues with the size of the neck.
+While the neck isn’t set like a true Les Paul, this helps out with durability, especially for novice players who might not be so well versed in how to handle a guitar.

 The fretwork was another pleasant surprise, with no sharp edges to be found, further adding to the already excellent comfort.
 Interestingly, it was fitted with a genuine rosewood fretboard, which is normally considered to be a more premium wood than Indian laurel.
 As expected, it looked and felt great.

-Verdict: The Epiphone Les Paul Special is one of the cheapest ways to get your hands on a real Les Paul.
-It’s squarely aimed at novice players, and as such, it’s a very forgiving guitar.
+Verdict: The LP Special is one of the cheapest ways to get your hands on a real Les Paul.
+It’s squarely aimed at novice players and as such, it’s a very forgiving guitar.
 It offers everything you need to learn the basics, and should you decide that the Les Paul platform is the one for you, you can always upgrade to one of Epiphone’s other fantastic LP models.